 C:\Users\BROKEN-START-USER-NAME\AppData\Local\TileDataLayer

-Note: Replace BROKEN-START-USER-NAME in the above path with the user account’s name that the Start menu isn’t working properly.
+Note: Replace BROKEN-START-USER-NAME in the above path with the user account’s name so that the Start menu isn’t working properly.

 Step 8.
-Now, browse to the following path:-
+Now, browse the following path:-

 C:\Users\WORKING-START-USER-NAME\AppData\Local\TileDataLayer